-Many of us have gone through the irritation of getting home after work to find that a courier’s attempted a delivery in our absence.
+Many of us have gone through the irritation of getting home after work to find that a courier attempted a delivery in our absence.
+Not all couriers deal with this in the same way.

 From parcel collection services to same-day delivery, couriers have transformed our lives – but sometimes, just sometimes, it beggars belief where they leave their parcels.